 Call 608-338-0617

 West Clinic - 1111 Deming Way, Suite 201, Madison

-Midwest Spine and Nerve Center has developed an effective spinal rehabilitation program for conditions of the lumbar spine (low back) and cervical spine (neck), with focus on chronic and severe cases.
-The program consists of non-surgical spinal decompression therapy focused on decompressing the discs to reverse high amounts of pressure built up in the discs to take the pressure off of the nerves.
-Ancillary care is available in the form of braces, nutrition, home care, orthotics, E-stim, physiotherapy, and spinal manipulation.
+Midwest Spine & Nerve Center has developed an effective spinal rehabilitation program for conditions of the lumbar spine and cervical spine, with a focus on chronic and severe cases.
+The program includes non-surgical spinal decompression therapy designed to reduce pressure inside spinal discs and help take pressure off irritated nerves.

 Spinal Decompression

-The Doctors and staff at the MSNC are excited to help you improve your health and reach an active lifestyle.
-Please enter info below.
+The doctors and staff at MSNC are excited to help you improve your health and reach an active lifestyle.
+Please enter your information below.

+Call 608-338-0617